 Anastasios Stathopoulo was the son of a Greek timber merchant, born in Sparta Greece in 1863.
-At the age of 10 he became interested in building musical instruments.
-Under the influence of his father he had acquired a natural sense and feel for wood and wood working.
-According to the family literature created in the 1930’s, Anastasios built lutes, violins and traditional Greek Lioutos supporting the local music of the time.
+At the age of 10, he became interested in building musical instruments.
+Under the influence of his father, he acquired a natural sense and feel for wood and woodworking.
+According to the family literature created in the 1930s, Anastasios built lutes, violins and traditional Greek Lioutos supporting the local music of the time.
 He was good at it and his interest grew as he aged and chose not to follow in his father’s business.

 1907 – America

 The timing was good.
 America had entered a mandolin craze.
 Mandolin Orchestras were formed from coast to coast.
 New York was at the heart of setting musical trends with Tin Pan Alley churning out musical scores and distribution networks that could reach Chicago and the Pacific shores within days.
 There was no TV or radio yet and every house had a music room.
 Every child had some degree of musical training usually including sight reading as a primary form of social interaction and entertainment.
 This meant there was heavy demand for good quality and sweet sounding mandolins, violins and banjos.
 The Strathopoulo family arrived at the right time.
 Strathopoulo family instruments labels stated: “A. Stathopoulo, Manufacturer-Repairer of all kinds of Musical Instruments”.
 The instruments caught on and business flourished.
 The House of Strathopoulo expanded into a new shop / warehouse on 247 West 42nd Street.
 The family enjoyed the fruits of a successful business and the children received a good education were raised in the trappings of privilege.

 Unfortunately, in July 1915 Anastasios died at the age of 52 from cancer.